sixeyed/dak4.net/slides/sections/prod-config.md

 kubectl describe configmap save-handler-config
 ```

-> RBAC is not deployed by default in most Kubernetes distros
+> RBAC is deployed by default in most Kubernetes distros

 ---